Corionis/ELS/artifacts/document/ideas.md

 The utility must allow for the collection file to be specified as an argument.
-That allows multiple combinations ... for instance both source and target collection files when regularly monging on a different computer where drive letters would change.
+That allows multiple combinations ... for instance both source and target collection files when regularly munging on a different computer where drive letters would change.

 ## Features